 Octopuses will forever bring a smile to my face when associated with preschoolers.
 When I was student teaching, our lead teacher was teaching the kids about school rules.
 He held up a picture of an octopus and asked the kids, "Does anyone know what this is?"
 Of course they all yell, "I know, an octopus!"
 He asks again, "Does anyone know what those things (swinging his arms back and forth) on the octopus are called?"
 One boy raises his hand and says, "I know, I know!
 They're called testicles!"
 Without skipping a beat and barely cracking a smile, the lead teacher said, "That's right, they're called tentacles."
 I will forever be impressed with how that teacher kept his cool because we sure were trying hard not to crack up in the back.
 We all had a good laugh over that one when class was out.

 Here's a fun math worksheet to get your tentacles on.
-It's a free printable we did during letter O week.
+Here's a link to print your own copy of Octopus Math.

 1. Print out the papers and color.